 Artist and maker Natalie Novak of Combed Thunder shares her top weaving tips and takes us through the anatomy of a weaving loom IG-style.
+Once you’ve mastered all the looms working head to our how to weave and DIY loom tutorial.

 Images © Combed Thunder